mmridula/sorting_algo_visualize/README.md

-This is sorting visualizer which shows different types of sorting algorithm
+- This is sorting visualizer which shows different types of sorting algorithm
+- It can solve any given array using five types of sorting algorithm :
+    - Selection sort
+    - Bubble sort
+    - Insertion sort
+    - Merge sort
+    - Quick sort
+- We can also change the number of elements in array and specify the speed of solving .
+- We can generate a random new array .